000Daniel/deldir-plugin/ReadMe.md

 <br />
 <br />
 ## Note before installing
+    This script and the plugin should work on any systems with or without dotnet installed. <br />
     The auto install script uses: sudo. <br />
     This script was tested on EndeavourOS(Arch-based), but it should work on other linux systems. <br />
     I do not take any responsibility for any kind of damage this script might cause, <br />